-selves with traffic, housing, social services, health care, sports, culture, the water supply, public schooling and recreation.
+The Netherlands not only has a central government, but also provincial and municipal governments and the water boards.
+The central government occupies itself with matters of national interest.
+The provincial governments concern themselves with social work, cultural affairs, environmental management, spatial planning, energy and sports.
+The municipal governments occupy themselves with traffic, housing, social services, health care, sports, culture, the water supply, public schooling and recreation.
 In 2013, the second Rutte cabinet placed a number of care and social measures with the municipalities, based on the idea that local governments are closer to the people, making it easier to create tailor-made solutions of high quality.
 There are, however, a lot fewer funds available for this than the government had at is disposal for these same measures.
-However you look at it, the daily life of the citizens has become increasingly important to the municipalities though this has not yet led to an increase in interest among the people for local politics.
+However you look at it, the daily life of the citizens has become increasingly important to the municipalities - though this has not yet led to an increase in interest among the people for local politics.
 They are still more focused on 'The Hague' and the government.
 Even when voting in municipal elections, they tend to let themselves be led by their national political preferences, rather than any opinion on the quality of the local leaders.
-Though there is an increase in local parties this seems to be fed by people who are worried about the influence of populists on a national level.
+Though there is an increase in local parties, this seems to be fed by people who are worried about the influence of populists on a national level.

 In order to help fund these activities, the provinces and municipalities receive government funding and levy their own local taxes.
-You can read more about the local taxes that may affect you on page 96.
-The last elections for the water boards took place this year, at the same time as the elections for the Provincial States - they yielded no major shifts.
+You can read more about the local taxes that may affect you on page 100.
+The last elections for the water boards took place in 2015, at the same time as the elections for the Provincial States - but yielded no major shifts.

-VOTING AND STANDING FOR ELECTION AS A NON DUTCH NATIONAL
+VOTING AND STANDING FOR ELECTION AS A NON-DUTCH NATIONAL